 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed as a tool for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 OET (OET-RV) They pick up their tambourines and harps,

-⇔ and they’re happy to hear the sound of the flutes.
+⇔ ≈and they’re happy to hear the sound of the flutes.

-OET-LVThey_lift to_tambourine and_lyre and_rejoice to_sound/voice of_a_flute.
+OET-LV They_lift to_tambourine and_lyre and_rejoice to_sound/voice a_flute.

-UHBיִ֭שְׂאוּ כְּתֹ֣ף וְכִנּ֑וֹר וְ֝יִשְׂמְח֗וּ לְק֣וֹל עוּגָֽב׃
+UHB יִ֭שְׂאוּ כְּתֹ֣ף וְכִנּ֑וֹר וְ֝יִשְׂמְח֗וּ לְק֣וֹל עוּגָֽב׃ ‡

-(yisʼū ⱪətof vəkinnōr vəyisməḩū ləqōl ˊūgāⱱ.)
+(yisʼū kətof vəkinnōr vəyisməḩū ləqōl ˊūgāⱱ.)

-Key: yellow:verbs.
+Key: khaki:verbs.

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).